 Chances are, if you’ve ever used a touchpad, fingerprint reader, or tablet device, you’ve connected with Synaptics technology.
-So it makes sense that a company that revolutionized human interface and touch technology would integrate tech into many aspects of work—including its wellness program.
+So it makes sense that a company that revolutionized human interface and touch technology would integrate tech into many aspects of work—including wellness in the workplace.

 Synaptics’ 2,000 employees rely on a cohesive health and wellness program that connects on-site fitness perks, digital resources, and a cadre of engaging wellness challenges administered through IncentFit’s mobile app.